queerviolet/exercise.therapist/README.js.md

 I feel more seen already.

 You'll have to figure out how to represent the user's name in the response strings, since you won't know it until the user types it.
+Javascript helps you less than Ruby here, because it doesn't provide a string formatting operator.
+However, it does provide [String.replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace).
+You could start out by just
+`replace`ing `"%{name}"` with the stored name before you `say` it.

 ## 3. A robot that truly understands you ##